 AP US Histo ry 599 A & B

 Credit: 1.0 (weighted)

 Grade Level: 10-12

-Prerequisite: 3.3 + in World History (or US History), 3+ or above in English 1 (or subsequent English class).
-Summer
+Prerequisite: 3.3+ in World History (or US History), 3+

-reading and ho mework are required.
+Prerequisite: 3.3+ in World History (or US History), 3+ or above in English 1 (or subsequent English class).
+Summer reading and homework are required and can affect class enrollment.

-Cost: \$20 Personal Textbook cost (AMSCO) AP Exam Fee (Optional)
+Note: Recommendations will be made by Freshmen World History teacher (currently Ms. Kaas) Cost: \$20 Personal Textbook cost (AMSCO) AP Exam Fee (Optional)

 This course is a survey of American history, emphasizing the development and changing nature of American society.
 The students learn the lion's share of factual knowledge through their own reading and review.
 Class time is spent examining analytical and interpretive issues in American history - how and why the course of history went the way it did.
 By the end of the course students will be familiar with the basic chronology of American history; and understand its principal themes, including changes in political organization, long-term social trends, the interaction of various ideas, cultures, and social practices, and the trends in American literary and cultural expression.
 Beyond content, students have to be fluid and efficient writers and be able to quickly interpret primary documents (many) they have never seen before.
 Even the best content learners struggle relating this information in a formulaic way in a short amount of time in "Lone Essay Questions" and "Document Based Questions."
 BE WEARY: An AP phrase goes: "If you aren't crying, you aren't trying."
 THIS COURSE IS NOT FOR THE FAINT OF HEART or an overly busy student.
-The reward; though, is great, saving thousands dollars on college credits IF you can pass the May College Board Exam.
+The reward; though, is great, saving thousands of dollars on college credits IF you can pass the May College Board Exam.
+This course, though very interesting and challenging, is term and content intensive and will require a considerable amount of independent study and work.